liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 fi

 # -----------------------------------------------------------------------------
-# STEP 3: Check for stuck pods or volumes
+# STEP 3: Check for stuck pods or volumes and clean up
 # -----------------------------------------------------------------------------
 echo ""
 echo "┌─────────────────────────────────────────────────────────────────────┐"
-echo "│ STEP 3: Checking for stuck resources                                │"
+echo "│ STEP 3: Checking and cleaning stuck resources                       │" echo "└─────────────────────────────────────────────────────────────────────┘"
-echo "└─────────────────────────────────────────────────────────────────────┘"

 log_step "Checking for pods in Terminating state..."